aws/copilot-cli/site/content/blogs/apprunner-vpc.en.md

     --dockerfile "demo-service/Dockerfile"
 ```

 As usual, AWS Copilot generates a `manifest.yml` file that you can use to further customise the resources before you proceed to the actual deployment.
-To enable VPC access by your application all you need is to uncomment is the following section from the manifest file:
+To enable VPC access by your application all you need is to uncomment is the following section from the manifest file `copilot/demo-service/manifest.yml`:

 ```
 network: